First, let’s see how to pick the right French pronoun.

 + lui / leur

-You need to practice a lot so this becomes second nature to you.
+Obviously, this is just a shortcut: you cannot learn your pronoun order with a list like that.
+You need to practice a lot so this order becomes second nature to you.
 Glidings are super strong over these pronouns, in particular the ones ending in “e”, so stay focused on the context since lots of time, one pronoun will disappear in spoken French when people don’t enunciate…

 Direct and Indirect object pronouns are thoroughly explained + exercises + featured in an intermediate level story in my French audiobook À Moi Paris Level 3.